-Once you sign up for Google Fi and activate your phone, you can use your cellular data on tablets and other compatible devices with a Google Fi data-only SIM.
+After you sign up for Google Fi and activate your phone, to use your mobile data on tablets and other compatible devices, add a data-only SIM card to your account

 What you need to know

 - Eligibility: As long as you have service activated with Google Fi, you can add another device with a data-only SIM.

 - Cost: Cost depends on your Fi billing plan.
 Learn more about Fi plans.
 If you want to find out how much your data-only SIM uses, check your data usage.
 You can find a breakdown for each additional device.

 - Tethering: Tethering from a device with a data-only SIM isn’t supported.

 - Coverage: Data-only SIM cards provide coverage in 200+ countries and territories.
 Check our coverage map.
 You may notice some coverage differences from your main Fi phone.
 Coverage can also vary by device.

 - Number of data-only SIMs: You can add up to 4 data-only SIM cards.
 You can also use the same data-only SIM card in multiple devices.

 To add a device, first check for compatibility.
 Next, order a data-only SIM, activate it, and get it set up on your tablet or other device.1.
 Check compatible devices & SIM cards

 Here's a list of tablets that are verified to work with Google Fi.
 You can also use your own phone with Google Fi.